neboat/opencilk-ppopp-23-ae/README.md

 reports the run tag for its run.

-You can copy the CSV files produced by `run_tests.py` out of the Docker container using the `docker cp` command outside of the container.
-For example, running the following commands outside of the Docker container --- replacing `<tag>` with the run tag --- will copy the four CSV files with aggregated performance results out:
+You can copy the CSV files produced by `run_tests.py` out of the Docker container using the `docker cp` command.
+For example, running the following commands outside of the Docker container
+--- replacing `<tag>` with the run tag --- will copy the four CSV files with aggregated performance results out:

 ```console
 docker cp `docker ps -alq`:/usr/local/src/ppopp-23-ae/baseline-<tag>.csv .